DevResults/DevResultsTools/InstanceExport/PowerShell/README.md

 This error message means that the connection to our server was lost temporarily and the Instance Export script was not able to download the file on the first try.
 The script does have a retry mechanism that should download the file as soon as the server connection is reestablished.

-**Recommendation**: Check the log file after the export run finishes and see if the data/file was succesfully extracted/downloaded.
+**Recommendation**: Check the log file after the export run finishes and see if the data/file was successfully extracted/downloaded.
 If not, try to run the Instance Export again and if the issue persists.